egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

 ~~~~~~~~~~
 {: title="HTTP/2 CERTIFICATE Frame"}

-The Length, Type, Unused Flag(s), Reserved, and Stream Identifier fields are described in Section 4 of [RFC9113].
+The Length, Type, Unused Flag(s), Reserved, and Stream Identifier fields are described in {{Section 4 of H2}}.

 TODO: Continuations / Field Block Fragments?
 The CERTIFICATE frame does not define any flags.